65536william/docspring-documentation/docs/guides/template-editor/ssn-fields.md

 ![SSN Comb Field](./ssn-comb.png)

-To fill out this SSN field, you can use DocSpring's "Comb" and "Comb Offset" feature.
+To fill out this SSN field, you can use our "Comb" and "Comb Offset" features.

 First, create a new field for each SSN section.
-Give all of these fields the same name (e.g. `ssn`.)
+Give all of these fields the same name (e.g. `ssn`).

 ![Three SSN Fields](./three-ssn-fields.png)